 Because we can’t have high TrueNegatives, recall should be high when assessing the model.

-Python machine learning questions test your ability to write code that’s used in computer vision.
-This would include writing functions for image rotation, image processing, detection and visualization.
+Python machine learning questions test your ability to write code used in computer vision.
+This would include writing functions for image rotation, image processing, detection, and visualization.

-Is there a simpler matrix transformation that can be performed on the example matrix array that gives the same output as a 90 degree clockwise rotation?
+Can a simpler matrix transformation be performed on the example matrix array with the same output as a 90-degree clockwise rotation?
 What is special about the example matrix that makes this possible?

 You’ll likely be asked to perform the task without using a library.